oracle/terraform-provider-oci/website/docs/d/core_instances.html.markdown

 		* `PARAVIRTUALIZED` - Paravirtualized disk.
 * `metadata` - Custom metadata that you provide.
 * `preserve_boot_volume` - Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.
-* `region` - The region that contains the Availability Domain the instance is running in.
+* `region` - The region that contains the availability domain the instance is running in.
 Example: `phx`

 * `shape` - The shape of the instance.
 The shape determines the number of CPUs and the amount of memory allocated to the instance.
 You can enumerate all available shapes by calling [ListShapes](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Shape/ListShapes).
 * `source_details` - Details for creating an instance
 	* `boot_volume_size_in_gbs` - The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 16384 GB (16TB).
 This should only be specified when `source_type` is `image`.